bcecilio/Coastlines/README.md

 Finally, we have included a resources section that allows users to get involved.
 This section informs users about lifestyle changes they can make in order to reduce their carbon footprint.

 ## Technologies Used
 Xcode 11, Swift 5, ARKit, RealityKit, AVFoundation

+## Using this Application

+ - Currently this application only supports iOS 13.5 and beyond.
+ - This application makes use of CocoaPods.

 ## Code Snippet of Challenging parts